ykirpichev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-I used modified LeNet architecture, since LeNet seems to be a good point to start.
+I used modified LeNet architecture, since LeNet seems to be a good starting point.
 My final model consisted of the following layers:

 | Layer         		|     Description	        					|